sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

     - [ ] PyTorch and Python basics
     - [ ] 10 min to read this page

+## Who is this for?

+This guide is for contributors who want to add support for a missing PyTorch aten operator.

+You do not need:

+- prior knowledge of NNEF
+- compiler experience
+- deep PyTorch internals knowledge

+Most operator implementations are 50–150 lines of Python and can be completed in 1–2 evenings.

+## Introduction

 PyTorch internal representation (IR) contains more than 10^3^ operators (and less than 10^4^).
 [Aten](https://docs.pytorch.org/executorch/stable/ir-ops-set-definition.html) is the name of the underling *C++* namespace in which most of the PyTorch computational operators are specified.
 [Looking at the **core list**](https://docs.pytorch.org/docs/main/torch.compiler_ir.html) in the PyTorch IR, it may seems at first there is only: <200 main ops to support (not accounting quantized & prims namespaces).
 Sadly these external documentations are partial, in order to keep an exhaustive track of what is supported we maintain a [generated compatibility list](./supported_operators.md).